jupe/work_time_monitor/README.md

 * calculate taxes
 * Download as CSV/TXT (not fully implemented)
 * table view, which can be grouped by year/month/week or day

+(*)
+It woulf be best if you create separate calendar for tracking purpose, where all events are supposed to be like "working events".
+There is also several mobile applications, which can collect usage events to the remote google calendar.....

 # Installation: